mozilla/amo-validator/README.rst

-	__errors - number - The number of errors generated in this node __warnings - number - The number of warnings generated in this node __infos - number - The number of messages generated in this node __messages - list - A list of UIDs from messages in the `messages` node
+	__errors - number - The number of errors generated in this node __warnings - number - The number of warnings generated in this node __notices - number - The number of messages generated in this node __messages - list - A list of UIDs from messages in the `messages` node

 JSON Notes: